 Trends on Picking & Predicting Most Likely Upsets in March Madness

-While the No. 1 seeds are no longer perfect in the first round, they are still 147-1 all-time.
-If you have a 16 over a one this year, you may want to rework your bracket.
+We all know it’s important to pick some live dogs, but you still want to be smart.
+While No. 1 seeds are no longer perfect in the first round, they are 154-2 all-time.
+If you have a 16 over a 1 this year, history says you’re playing with fire.

 How Far Does Cinderella Dance?